hyperbrew/bolt-uxp/README.md

 ## Misc Troubleshooting

 - **Update a Bolt UXP Project** To update an existing Bolt UXP project to the the latest version, create a new Bolt UXP project with the same framework (React, Vue, Svelte) and host apps, then compare and update the following files:

   1. `package.json` - Update all dependencies and scripts ( `vite-uxp-plugin` - usually contains the most frequent updates )
   2. `vite.config.ts` - Unless you've modified the vite config yourself, you can just copy the contents of the latest into yours.
   3. `uxp.config.ts` - Check if any new properties have been added that don't exist in your config.
   4. `src/api` - Update this entire folder.
   5. `src/hybrid` - Update this entire folder unless you've made modifications to the C++ code.
+  6. `src/lib` - Update this entire folder unless you've made modifications to the library files.

+- **Why are CSS rules not working / HTML widgets broken / JavaScript DOM methods missing?**
+  UXP is not a browser, it is a subset of web standards built from the ground-up by Adobe.
+This means many features in CSS/HTML/JS that work in the browser will not work in UXP.
+This includes many CSS rules, HTML elements, and JavaScript methods.
+If you find something that is not working, please check the [Adobe UXP documentation](https://developer.adobe.com/photoshop/uxp/2022/uxp-api/) to see if it is supported.

+- **Can I get full browser UI in UXP with a Webview?**
+  It is possible to build a UXP panel will the entire UI built inside a webview.
+While this will create 2 separate contexts, a Webview Frontend and UXP backend, you can use the same CSS/HTML/JS features you would per OS (Edge on Windows, Safari on MacOS) This will require a separte build system for the frontend, and you'll need to build to a single HTML file if you're not hosting the backend with a Hybrid Plugin.
+  For more details on this process, view the UXP Webview docs [here](https://developer.adobe.com/photoshop/uxp/2022/uxp-api/reference-js/Global%20Members/HTML%20Elements/HTMLWebViewElement/).

+- **How do I know which CSS Styles are supported and which ones aren't?**

+See the UXP Validator extension for VS Code [here](https://github.com/jardicc/vscode-uxp-validator)

 ---